Space Communications and Navigation Program

 The Space Communications and Navigation (SCaN) program places the three prime NASA space communications networks, Space Network (SN), Near Earth Network (NEN) (previously known as the Ground Network or GN), and the Deep Space Network (DSN), under one Management and Systems Engineering umbrella.
 It was established in 2006.
 It was previously known as the Space Communications & Data Systems (SCDS) Program.

 History

 Before NASA's administrator Michael D. Griffin created SCaN to direct an integrated networks program, different organizations at NASA Headquarters have managed the Agency's space communications capabilities and functions under separate Programs using a variety of administrative approaches.

 The SCaN Office was established by direction of Griffin in a Memorandum entitled "Establishment of a Space Communications and Navigation Office," dated July 19, 2006.
-SCaN operates as a central organization within the Human Exploration and Operations Mission Directorate (HEOMD):
+SCaN operates as a central organization within the Space Operations Mission Directorate.

 The Ground Network (GN) has since been renamed the Near Earth Network.

 Services

 SCaN is viewed as a service provider supporting interfaces and performing a standard set of functions, including: